 group by: By default, metrics generated from logs will not have any tags unless explicitly added.
 Any attribute or tag dimension that exists in your logs can be used to create metric tags.
 Log-based metrics are considered custom metrics.
 Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avert impacting your billing.
 See the Log Security page for more information on using this feature for HIPAA-enabled customers.

 Note: Data points for Log-based metrics are generated at ten second intervals.

-After a metric is created, only these fields can be updated:
+After a metric is created, the following fields can be updated:

 To change the metric type or name, a new metric must be created.